Coaches, it’s inevitable. As a small business owner, you will wear many, many hats.

-But while this type of task juggling is to be expected, you have to be aware that not all of your hats are created equal.
+But while this type of task juggling is expected, you must be aware that not all of your hats are created equal.
 Marketing outweighs bookkeeping, for example, because without marketing, there will be no cash to manage.

-In an ideal world, you’d simply put on your CEO hat and delegate the rest, but here in the real world, we don’t always have that option.
-Instead, we have to work smarter and take care of how we’re spending our time.
+In an ideal world, you’d put on your CEO hat and delegate the rest, but we don’t always have that option here in the real world.
+Instead, we have to work smarter and take care of how we spend our time.

 Prioritize Your Daily Tasks

 We all have different skills and sweet spots regarding the tasks we want and need to do.
 You might love customer support and hate bookkeeping, while someone else enjoys the numbers game and doesn’t like dealing with the help desk.
 But regardless of your personal preferences, one thing is sure: money-making tasks should be at the top of your to-do list.